 - if you're made redundant with a pension, you could delay drawing it and let it build up – compare any special early retirement deal with all the alternatives

-- if you hope to find work again, check the rules about transferring your old pension to a new employer's pension scheme - contact your pension scheme administrator
+- if you intend to work again, check the rules about transferring your old pension to a new employer's pension scheme - contact your pension scheme administrator

 - if you've had several jobs, you'll need details of all your pension rights

 These are complicated points and you may benefit from getting independent advice.